hoanganhngo610/cayman/index.md

 This introduction will be then put into the context with River, a go-to Python library merged between `Creme` and `scikit-multiflow`.
 We propose applications and settings for benchmarking, using real-world problems and datasets.

 # Outline including a short summary of every section

+# Specific goals and objectives

+The specific goal of this tutorial is to act as a literature survey and an introduction to online clustering algorithms, metrics and their recent advances through `River` - an existing Python online machine learning library.
+Through that, it also provides all necessary tools and techniques, as a framework, to apply online clustering algorithms in real-world scenarios and to develop practical applications in line with its theoretical background.

+* Present an introduction on online machine learning and its advantages compared to traditional/batch machine learning.
+* Provide core theoretical background to understand how clustering algorithms and methods are designed.
+* Introduce `River` as a new, go-to library/framework for building online machine learning algorithms.
+* Give practical examples and insights on how to use River in real-life applications and benchmarking.
+* Discuss the past, present, future challenges and future challenges and how researchers have been tackling those in their algorithms' development.

 # Expected background of the audience